Toyota Camry Insurance Rates

 Liability $398

-These estimates include $500 policy deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all 50 U.S. states and for different Camry trim levels.
+Full coverage includes $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 states and for all Camry models.

 Price Range Variability

-For the average 40-year-old driver, Toyota Camry insurance rates go from the low end price of $460 for minimum levels of liability insurance to a much higher rate of $3,054 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, Toyota Camry insurance rates go from the low end price of $460 for liability-only coverage to the much higher price of $3,054 for a policy for a high-risk driver.

 Liability Only $460